 Under Wu’s leadership, the policies laid down by the National Science Council in 1967—as well as the revision of science curricula and the rewriting of science textbooks in high schools, and the revitalization of Academia Sinica—have made dramatic contributions to the development of science and technology in Taiwan.

-Ta-You Wu is deeply respected for his honesty, integrity and moral courage.
+Ta-You Wu was deeply respected for his honesty, integrity and moral courage.
 He has inspired four generations of physics students, in prewar Peking, wartime Kunming, and the postwar United States and Taiwan.
 Among his students were Nobel Laureates Chen Ning Yang, who delivered the first Ta-You Wu lecture in 1992 , and Tsung Dao Lee, our 1995 lecturer.

-Dr. Wu is the author of twenty one books, including a seven-part series on theoretical physics and seven volumes of collected essays.
+Dr. Wu was the author of twenty one books, including a seven-part series on theoretical physics and seven volumes of collected essays.
 He has published over 120 papers in a wide range of areas in modern and classical physics.